-In 1958 a Brooklyn-based importer was set up, but when nobody would pay for the floorplan financing (the process by which dealers typically buy their inventory) on the initial batch of cars, Witkin stepped in.
+In 1958 a Brooklyn-based importer was set up for the Wartburg, but when nobody would pay for the floorplan financing (the process by which dealers typically buy their inventory) on the initial batch of cars, Witkin stepped in.
 The cars went to Los Angeles instead.

-A sharp recession in late 1957 and early 1958 – the “Eisenhower recession” as it later came to be known, wreaked havoc on larger, more expensive cars – but it was generally a good thing for small, cheap imported cars.
+A sharp recession in late 1957 and early 1958 – the “Eisenhower recession” as it later came to be known, wreaked havoc on big, fancy American cars – but it was generally a good thing for small, cheap cars and particularly imports.
 Hillmans, Renaults, and Volkswagens did very well in the late 1950s.
 Wartburgs, however, had a big hill to climb.